TheDomcio/WonderfulPolishLanguage/README.md

 #### Games (Gry)

 - [TVGRYpl](https://www.youtube.com/channel/UCtGnMWpCcoRZVWxkVKp3Ulg) -The most popular Polish YouTube channel dedicated to computer games.
 They have already created videos on many game-related topics (On the subchannel [TVGRYplus](https://www.youtube.com/channel/UCBuapzlArSNwZk-n4gQIsRQ) there is news etc.).
+Some of their team also run a very interesting [Gospoda RPG channel](https://www.youtube.com/GospodaRPG), where they play ["classic Role-playing games (RPG)"](https://en.wikipedia.org/wiki/Role-playing_game), i.e. those without electricity - using dices and those with [the game master (GM)](https://en.wikipedia.org/wiki/Game_master).
 - [Staszek iGRAszkowski](https://www.youtube.com/user/staszekiGRAszek) - Very cool channel with gameplays of various games with nice commentary.
 So if you are looking for someone who records games and adds his cool commentary and doesn't without a lot of unnecessary things, this is a good choice because his videos are in really good quality.
 - [quaz9](https://www.youtube.com/quaz9) - The biggest Polish dinosaur of computer game reviews.
 He has been running his channel for over 10 years and his reviews still hold a huge level - he shares his opinions in a very interesting form.
 - [Broda ty](https://www.youtube.com/user/Midvith) - Second Polish "dinosaur of computer games reviews".
 His films are really qualitative.
 He describes his experiences with the game - reviews in a very interesting way, he is not afraid to criticize them constructively and speaks brief and to the point.